Your trusted partner in cosmetic care abroad

 Periareolar Excision (for Areola Reduction)

-• Outer areola ring excised to reduce diameter by 30–50%
+• Outer areola ring excised to bring the diameter into proportion with the breast

 • Purse-string suture prevents the areola from stretching back over time